-This sub-component is based on the Global Competitiveness Report survey question: "In your country, tariff and non-tariff barriers significantly reduce the ability of imported goods to compete in the domestic market".
+This sub-component is based on the Global Competitiveness Report survey question: "In your country, tariff and non-tariff barriers significantly reduce the ability of imported goods to compete in the domestic market.
+1-7 (best)".
 The question's wording has varied slightly over the years.
+Note, notwithstanding the subcomponent's title, this indicator captures both tariff and non-tariff barriers.